modelab/grasshopper-primer/en/1-foundations/1-6/3_Creating Meshes.md

 ### 1.6.3 Creating  Meshes

 #####In the last section, we looked at the basic structure of meshes.
-In this section, we will look at ways to create and manipulate meshes, as well as methods to extract data and information.
+In this section, we give a brief introduction to different ways of generating mesh geometry.

-There are three fundamental ways of creating meshes in Grasshopper:
+There are three fundamental ways of creating mesh geometry in Grasshopper:
 1. Starting with a mesh primitive
 2. Manually constructing a mesh from faces and vertices
 3. Converting NURBS geometry into a mesh